Enalean/tuleap-documentation-en/languages/en/user-guide/trackers/usage/artifact-fields.rst

 This graph allows you to visualise:
    * Total effort: sum of initial effort to do to complete release
+   * The effort already achieved using either:

-   * Team effort: sum of initial effort already done for the release
+     - Team effort (default): sum of initial effort already done for the release
+     - Closed elements: the number of closed items for the release

+You can switch between the *Team effort* and the *Closed elements* modes in the administration of the agile dashboard.

 Burnup and Burndown mechanisms
 ``````````````````````````````